Umangpandey75/Mind_Metric_AI/README.md

 <div align="center">

-Made with ❤️ and a lot of ☕
+Made by Umang Pandey ❤️

 **MindMetric** — *"Know your mind.
 Own your story."*